sympy/sympy-live/README.rst

 This is accomplished by providing a HTML/JavaScript GUI for entering source code and visualization of output, and a server part which evaluates the requested source code.
-Note that this shell is not scalable and it uses only one instance on GAE(Google App Engine), thus all evaluation requests are queued and it may take quite a lot of time, before our code can be evaluated (depending on the current load of the instance).
+Note that this shell is not scalable and it uses only one instance on GAE(Google App Engine),thus all evaluation requests are queued and it may take quite a lot of time, before our code can be evaluated (depending on the current load of the instance).